 Refer link below for more info:

-It’s the same case here where you have to understand that there are no standard (has yet to be set as as I know) in power rating in fishing industry.
-All these are based on best practice and universal understanding and it depending on the manufacturer or the rod designer to classify the rod in which class it should be.
+As you can refer to above screenshot even St. Croix practicing the same.
+I have yet to find out solid info about standards power rating in fishing industry.
+As for now, take it as best practice and universal understanding and it depending on the manufacturer or the rod designer to classify the rod in which class it should be.
 And it’s all done based on their own feel, target fish and also on experience.

 Normally, the lure recommendation weights is based on the line range as Ultralight rods are intended to cast lures weighing 1/32 (0.89 grams) to 1/4 ounce (3.54 grams).
 Medium weight rods can handle a range of lures at 3/8 (10 grams) to 3/4 ounce (21 grams).
 Heavy rods can range up to three-ounce recommended lure weights depending on their intended use.
 But do remember this technology can change everything which has been created earlier.
-Today, normal ultralight rods can cast up to 12 grams and I really not sure where is the fun when you able to cast heavier lure weights when it defeat the actual game of ultralight fishing to cast micro lures.
+Today, some ultralight rods can cast up to 12 grams and I really not sure where is the fun when you able to cast heavier lure weights when it defeat the actual game of ultralight fishing to cast micro lures max of 7 grams.
+So, on this one I can’t really agree.
+Ultralight game meant for smaller lures so lets stick to it and let’s maintain maximum of 7 grams.

 So, ask yourself now.
 Is 4-8, 4-10, 6-12, 3-8 and so on can be categorized as Ultlralight?

-Some still saying that 3-8lbs, 4-8lbs, 4-10lbs is on ultralight classification because its labeled as “UL” by manufacturer.
+Some still saying that 3-8lbs, 4-8lbs, 4-10lbs is on ultralight classification because its labeled as “UL” by manufacturer (or probably demanded by seller to tap the market).
 Its pretty easy for them to create the confusion for commercial purpose.
 Don’t get fooled by that.

-No matter what, you need you understand that maximum poundage for ultralight game is still remain 6lbs and this includes rod and main line.
-The reason they gave this recommendation is simply because the rules of Matching and Balancing.
+No matter what, you need to understand that maximum poundage for ultralight game is still remain 6lbs as the golden rules; these includes rod and main line.
+The reason recommendation is given on the rod is simply because the rules of Matching and Balancing.

 Example: For 2-6lbs poundage rod, recommended main line is between 2-6lb so that’s the maximum for the rod.
-Its better to use anything from 2 to 5lb and avoid using 6lb because that’s the max rating for the rod and we will never know whether rod able taking high impact/load of 6lbs at a time continuously.
+Its better to use anything from 2 to 5lb and avoid using 6lb because that’s the max rating for the rod (point of break) and we will never know whether rod able taking high impact/load of 6lbs at a time continuously.
 Sometimes the rating can be slightly higher and sometimes lower.
-So, its better avoid giving over pressure that might break the rod and accept there are reasons the manufacturer giving the rod rating.
+So, its better avoid giving over/continuous pressure that might break the rod and accept there are reasons the manufacturer giving the rod rating especially for ultralight rod.

 When it come to ultralight game you really need to understand the difference between Action, Power and Rod/Line Classification.
-You also need to accept/understand that 6lbs is the maximum rating ultralight (UL) and this is proven by Wikipedia and all the big players in the market like ST Croix.
+You also need to accept/understand that 6lbs is the maximum rating ultralight (UL) and this is proven by many sources and all the big players in the market.

 – Slow (S)